Inside-Out Planet Formation. VIII. Onset of Planet Formation and the Transition Disk Phase

 \subsection{Pebble Trapping at the DZIB}

-For the fastest drifting pebbles ($\tau_{\rm fric}=1$) at 0.1~au, when using all fiducial parameters, i.e., we have that $k_P=51/20=2.55$ in a disk of constant $\alpha$ and $\kappa$, then we find that $v_{\rm drift}\simeq 2.04\times 10^4 k_P\alpha_{-4}^{-1/5}{\rm cm/s}$ and $v_{\rm drag}\simeq 0.97\alpha_{-4}^{4/5}{\rm cm/s}$.
-While these two velocity scales differ by several orders of magnitude, within the pressure maxima $k_P\simeq0$, so that drift speeds become very small.
-As a result of inward gas motions, the pebble radial drift in fact needs to be outwards with respect to the gas, i.e., where $k_P$ is just becoming slightly smaller than zero.
+For the fastest-drifting pebbles ($\tau_{\rm fric}=1$) at 0.1~au, adopting the fiducial parameters such that $k_P = 51/20 = 2.55$ in a disk with constant $\alpha$ and $\kappa$, we obtain $v_{\rm drift} \simeq 2.04\times10^4k_P\alpha_{-4}^{-1/5}{\rm cm\,s^{-1}}$ and $v_{\rm drag} \simeq 0.97\alpha_{-4}^{4/5}{\rm cm\,s^{-1}}$.
+Although these two characteristic velocity scales differ by several orders of magnitude, the drift velocity becomes negligible near pressure maxima where $k_P\simeq 0$.
+As a consequence of the inward motion of the gas, the radial drift of pebbles must be directed outward relative to the gas flow, occurring in regions where $k_P$ is slightly negative.
 Furthermore, the value of $\alpha$ in this region is expected to be changing quite rapidly as one leaves the dead zone.
 The opacities may also be varying, e.g., due to the beginnings of dust destruction.
 The assumption of $\tau_{\rm fric}=1$ will also be invalid for the majority of pebbles, as gas densities are high and pebbles are more coupled with gas flow.
 With the disk profiles and drift equations, we can numerically calculate the minimum pebble size to be trapped at DZIB.